apache/causeway-site/content/reference/services/command-context.md

 #### CommandService (for persistent `Command`s)

 The `CommandService` interface - which acts as the factory for different `Command` implementations - is pluggable.
-Currently there is only a single implementation, provided by the JDO objectstore, which persists `Command`s to an RDBMS:
+The [isis-module-command-jdo](command-service.html) implementation persists `Command`s to an RDBMS.

-* `org.apache.isis.objectstore.jdo.applib.service.command.CommandServiceJdo`

-There is also a supporting repository to query persisted `Command`s:

-* `org.apache.isis.objectstore.jdo.applib.service.command.CommandServiceJdoRepository`

 ## Usage